 I definitely couldn’t get through touring without Sean and Oliver and our awesome little team.
 Doing something so challenging can be a real confidence boost, but next time I want to be able to really enjoy myself.

 Here at Get In Her Ears, we’ve noticed that bands and artists have been much more open about their struggles with poor mental health this year.
-Have you noticed this yourself, and do you think this open attitude will continue to prevail in 2018?
+Have you noticed this too?
+Do you think this open attitude will continue to prevail in 2018?

 I hope so.
 I think music is so inextricably linked to emotion that it’s a great place for people to start to explore and identify and swap experiences.